 Major risks that could have a serious impact on investor decisions associated with the business operations and other activities of Marubeni Corporation and its consolidated subsidiaries are outlined below.
 The risks discussed, however, are not inclusive of the full range of possible risks faced in the broad range of activities engaged in by the Group.
 Any number of additional risks other than those discussed below could also impact business performance.
-Furthermore, risks considered to have a low likelihood of materializing have also been disclosed, from the perspective of ensuring proactive information disclosure.
-Forward-looking statements with respect to the risks discussed below reflect the reasonable judgment of the Company’s management based on information available as of March 31, 2017.
+Forward-looking statements with respect to the risks discussed below reflect the reasonable judgment of the Company’s management based on information available as of March 31, 2020.

-(1) Impact of Japanese and Global Economies on the Marubeni Group
+(1) Impact of Changes in the Global Economy and Industrial Structure on the Marubeni Group

 The Company is a general trading company engaged in a wide range of business activities through bases in Japan and over 60 other countries.
-Examples include the production and procurement of natural resources and other primary commodities, as well as the manufacture and sale of finished goods and various commercial and investing activities in Japan and overseas in many industrial fields.
-As a result, the Group is impacted by the economic conditions prevailing in Japan and other countries where it has operations, as well as by the state of the global economy as a whole.
-Worsening economic conditions on either of these fronts could adversely affect the operating activities, business results, and financial condition of the Group.
+Examples include the production and procurement of primary commodities, as well as the manufacture and sale of finished goods, the provision of services and various commercial and investing activities in Japan and other countries and regions in many industrial fields.

 (2) Credit Risks Regarding Business Partners